-The Craft Council networks actors in the creative trades with public institutions and partners and seeks exchange with politicians.
+The Craft Council interconnects actors in the creative trades with public institutions and partners, and seeks an exchange with politicians.

-The Craft Council supports ambitious activities of the actors through prizes and scholarships.
+The Craft Council supports ambitious activities through prizes and scholarships.

-The Council is an instrument for the promotion of design and craftsmanship in Germany.
-It brings together scientists and representatives of public life with entrepreneurs from various sectors on an equal footing.
-They engage in a continuous dialogue on the central issues of non-industrial production in Germany.
+The Council works as a tool in the promotion of design and craftsmanship in Germany.
+Scientists and representatives of public life are brought together with entrepreneurs from various sectors to work together.
+They engage in a continuous dialogue on the central issues faced by the non-industrial production in Germany.

 The Scientific Commission of the Council has 17 members.
 The scientists appointed to the Craft Council should neither represent the interests of a particular subject nor those of a particular institution or organisation.
-They are expected to contribute professional excellence to the topics relevant to the Council.
+They are expected to provide professional excellence to the topics that are relevant to the Council.

 The Artistic Commission of the Master Council has 20 members.
-The curators, craftsmen and designers appointed to the Craft Council decide annually on the thematic priorities.
+The curators, craftsmen, and designers appointed to the Craft Council decide annually on the main topics.

-The Economic Commission consists of 22 members, whereby the representatives of the different branches of the arts and crafts trades as well as the branches of the medium-sized manufactories are to be represented.
-In the working groups the drafts are compiled, which are then adopted after previous consultation.
+The Economic Commission consists of 22 members, among which the representatives of the different branches present in the arts’ and crafts’ business, as well as the different branches present in medium-sized manufactories are to be represented.
+In the working groups, the drafts will first be compiled, and will then be adopted after former consultation.

-The selection of the commission members for the period 2019–2020 will be announced.
-The recommendations and statements of the Council will be published and can be obtained from the office.
+The commission members for the period 2019–2020 will soon be announced.
+The recommendations and statements of the council will be published and available directly at the office.